DJWilliams22/DJWilliams22.github.io/_posts/2021-02-10-Jeffs-post.markdown

 Before coming to A&M, I attended The Woodlands Highschool where I was a member of both the football team and the AFJROTC program.
 Throughout my highschool career I set my sights on attending Texas A&M University in College Station.
 I found an interest in Information Technology during my senior year of highschool and have enjoyed learning more about the feild ever since.

-Some of my intrests include camping, hiking and rafting.
+Some of my interests include camping, hiking and rafting.
 I enjoy pretty much any outdoor activity and I occasinally do small wood carvings in my spare time.

 Here is some information about one of my favorite place I have ever hiked.
 [Crater Lake][Crater Lake]